surajsrivathsa/surajsrivathsa/README.md

 ### Hi there 👋 I am Suraj

-Currently pursuing master's in Digital Engineering at OVGU and employed as a Data Engineer work-student at Cepres GMBH.
+Currently pursuing master's in Digital Engineering at OVGU and employed as a working student Data Engineer at Cepres GMBH.
 Formerly working as Data Engineer at PWC.
 Interested in applying Data Engineering, Management and Machine learning to solve problems

 Here are some ideas to get you started: